Hematite Lake Trail at Land Between the Lakes

 When we arrived you could tell it is already becoming a popular site for hikers and visitors.
 The parking lot was full and people coming and going.
 The trail is an easy hike and is a short distance of 2.25 miles.
 There are a few benches to sit and rest but don’t count on finding a lot of resting spots.

 The weather that day was good for mid-February so a lot of people were out trying to take advantage of the weather.

 I would suggest that if you go some things to note.
 Take lots of water especially if going during the summer.
 There really isn’t any place to get a drink.
 And the bathrooms are not always the cleanest so you might want to make sure everyone takes care of that before you head out to the lake.

 My son and I headed straight ahead and found some spots that would be good to launch a kayak from if you had some.
 If we would have had time we probably would have fished for a little bit but that day we were trying to get our hike in and back to the house before dark.

 The trail has a few moderate inclines but for the most part it is flat terrain.
 The path is well done and easy to traverse.
 The redone boardwalks on the back side of the lake look beautiful and provide some outstanding picture opportunities.
-We didn’t see a lot of wildlife but since the trees were bare there was lots of great views of the lake.
+We didn’t see a lot of wildlife but since the trees were bare there was lots of great views of Hematite Lake.

 I love going on hikes like this with my son and get some just father son time.
 Being outdoors and getting in the fresh air and exercise really makes us feel more energized.
 I hope we get some more opportunities to hike the Hematite Lake Trail this summer when we can do some fishing and maybe take some kayaks out on the lake.
 I hope they keep up the improvements as this is a great area and an asset to the Land Between the Lakes recreation spots.

-Have you been on this trail?
-Let us know on our Facebook page.
+Have you been to Hematite Lake trail?
+Let us know in the comments or on our Facebook page.